yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

 # 1. Introduction

-As an important sub-branch of speech recognition, audio-visual automatic speech recognition (A/V ASR) [1] [2] has been studied a lot recently to deal with the scenario where multiple people are simultaneously on screen.
-In addition to voice signal that is neccessary for tradditional speech recognition, A/V ASR takes great benefits from the addition of visual signal contained in a video where the speakers' faces show.
-To achieve high performance in speech recognition with a visual scene of more than one speakers, A/V ASR also requires solving the active speaker detection (ASD) problem, which means deciding which of the visible faces relates to the voice at each moment [3].
+As an important sub-branch of speech recognition, audio-visual automatic speech recognition (A/V ASR) [1] [2] has been studied a lot recently to deal with the scenario where multiple people are simultaneously on the screen.
+In addition to the voice signal that is necessary for traditional speech recognition, A/V ASR takes great benefits from the addition of visual signal contained in a video where the speakers' faces show.
+To achieve high performance in speech recognition with a visual scene of more than one speaker, A/V ASR also requires solving the active speaker detection (ASD) problem, which means deciding which of the visible faces relates to the voice at each moment [3].
 Traditional ASD requires short-term or long-term audio and visual information to accurately extract features of different speakers [4], which may require complex modeling and time-costing training to achieve satisfactory performance in a real-time scenario.

-To simplfy this active speaker detection problem, Our project proposes to substitude the ASD by changing the problem-solving time and stage: instead of conducting ASD to a completely recorded video, we can solve the "which person" dillema at the very moment when the video is been recorded by a camera.
+To simplify this active speaker detection problem, Our project proposes to substitute ASD by changing the problem-solving time and stage: instead of conducting ASD to a completely recorded video, we can solve the "which person" dilemma at the very moment when the video is been recorded by a camera.
 In particular, by combining human detection and sound source localization (SSL) in real-time, we can achieve ASD in a camera frame without complicated audio-visual feature extraction.
-Specifically, we aim to develop a vision & voice localization camera to leverage the fusion of human detection and voice directioning in real-time, so that it is able to hightlight the person that is giving voice, realizing a pre-stage active speaker detection.
+Specifically, we aim to develop a vision & voice localization camera to leverage the fusion of human detection and voice directioning in real-time, so that it is able to highlight the person that is giving voice, realizing a pre-stage active speaker detection.

-The challenge of the vision & voice localization camera originates in two main technical approach mentioned above: human detection and sound source localization

-Another key assessment for our project is the performance in multi-person scenario.
+The challenge of the vision & voice localization camera originates in two main technical approaches mentioned above: human detection and sound source localization.
+For human detection, we introduced the popular vision AI YOLOv5, which is a family of well-trained compound-scaled object detection models.
+For SSL, we leveraged a 4-microphone array module named Respeaker to realize the required algorithms.
+Another key assessment for our project is the performance in the multi-person scenario.
 Whether the device can give a continuously stable stream of active speaker detection results is the main concern of this project.
-Correspondingly, we also developed a queue-based SSL mechanism to deal with the deficiency of the SSL part of the device in multi-sound-source scenario, which will be illustrated in detail in the technical approach section.
-Furthermore, aliasing and latency are also considered important metrics for the vision & voice localization camera
+Correspondingly, we also developed a queue-based SSL mechanism to deal with the deficiency of the SSL part of the device in the multi-sound-source scenario, which will be illustrated in detail in the technical approach section.
+Furthermore, aliasing and latency are also considered important metrics for the vision & voice localization camera.
+To correctly conduct active speaker detection, the SSL of the device should have a relatively low minimum angular separation to maintain good discernibility and avoid detection aliasing.
+All the assessment mentioned above has been performed sufficiently in our project, and the detailed results are shown in Evaluation and Results.

-To achieve ASD

-This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
-* Challenges: What are the challenges and risks?
-* Requirements for Success: What skills and resources are necessary to perform the project?
-* Metrics of Success: What are metrics by which you would check for success?

 # 2. Related Work